 The 2016 Melva J. Dwyer Award winner is 1920s Modernism in Montreal: The Beaver Hall Group, published in 2015 through a partnership of the Montreal Museum of Fine Arts and Black Dog Publishing in both an English and a French edition.
 The publication was edited by Jacques des Rochers, curator of Canadian and Quebec Art before 1945 at the Montreal Museum of Fine Arts, and Brian Foss, Director of the School for Studies in Art and Culture at Carleton University in Ottawa, to accompany an exhibition of the same name, which they also curated.
 Contributors include Kristina Huneault, Concordia University, Hélène Sicotte, Université du Québec à Montréal (UQAM), and Esther Trépanier, UQAM.

 PDC Bulletin: A quarterly update from the ARLIS/NA Professional Development Committee

 The PDC Bulletin is compiled by the Professional Development Committee (PDC) to spread the word about professional development resources and opportunities for art information professionals.
 Your input is welcome.
 If you have something to share, please contact the committee.
 The April 2016 update follows:

-The Public Policy Committee has started a new monthly news email, the Public Policy Committee News Alerts (PPC/NA).
-The initiative supports the committee's mission to monitor public policy issues and keep the ARLIS/NA membership informed.
+Public Policy Committee News Alerts support the committee's mission to monitor public policy issues and keep the ARLIS/NA membership informed.
 The monthly alerts are intended to be conversation starters, help members keep up on public policy issues, and alert members to new developments.
-The news for May/June 2015 (with some older stories included in the first issue) follows:
+The news for April 2016 follows: